w3f/polkadot-wiki/docs/learn/learn-staking.md

 import RPC from "./../../components/RPC-Connection"

-Here you will lean about what is staking, why is important and how it works for
+Here you will learn about what staking is, why it is important and how it works on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 ## Introduction